Construction of Hierarchically Semi-Separable matrix Representation using Adaptive Johnson-Lindenstrauss Sketching: Introduction

 This paper builds upon our previous work~\cite{ghysels2017-ipdps,gorman2019robust}.
 The first motivation is to mitigate the $O(n^2 d)$ cost in the sketching step.
-To this end, we study alternative random sketching operators, including structured sketches like the sparse Johnson--Lindenstrauss transform (SJLT) \cite{KaneNelson14} and the subsampled randomized Hadamard \\ transform (SRHT) \cite{AilonChazelle06}.
-They are asymptotically faster to apply than Gaussian sketching operators, but research is needed to understand whether they provide desired approximation quality, and what the time and accuracy trade offs are.
-Secondly, one of the highlights of~\cite{gorman2019robust} is the development of a new stopping criterion for adaptive sketching, which is needed because the HSS rank $r$ is usually not known {\it a priori}.
-Adaptivity ensures that we generate sufficient (for robustness), yet not too many (for high performance), random sketching operators (columns of $R^T$) until the range of $A$ is well approximated.
-The stopping criterion in~\cite{gorman2019robust} is based on a probabilistic Frobenius norm estimation of $A$ by the sketch matrix $S = AR^T$ and concentration bounds when sketching with Gaussian sketching operators.
+To this end, we study alternative random sketching operators, with a focus on the sparse Johnson--Lindenstrauss transform (SJLT) and the subsampled randomized Hadamard transform (SRHT) \cite{AilonChazelle06, KaneNelson14}.
+SJLT and SRHT are asymptotically faster to apply than Gaussian sketching operators, but research is needed to understand whether they provide desired approximation quality, and what the time and accuracy trade offs are.
+Secondly, one of the highlights of~\cite{gorman2019robust} is the development of a new stopping criterion for adaptive sketching, which is needed because the numerical HSS rank $r$ is usually not known {\it a priori}.
+The stopping criteria adaptivity ensures that we generate sufficient (for robustness), yet not too many (for high performance), random sketching operators (columns of $R$) until the range of $A$ is well approximated.
+The stopping criterion in~\cite{gorman2019robust} is based on a probabilistic Frobenius norm estimation of $A$ by the sketch matrix $S = AR$ and concentration bounds when sketching with Gaussian sketching operators.
 This analysis leads to a robust stopping criterion taking into account both absolute and relative errors.
 In this paper, we present theoretical analysis which justifies more general JL sketching operators.
-We extend the concentration bounds discussed in~\cite{gorman2019robust} to all real JL sketching operators and examine this bound for specific classes of JL sketching operators including the original Gaussian sketching operators, the SJLT, and the SRHT. \begin{remark} In most literature on randomized sketching, the sketching operator $R$ is applied on the left of a vector or a matrix, such as $RA$.
+We extend the concentration bounds discussed in~\cite{gorman2019robust} to all real JL sketching operators and examine this bound for the original Gaussian sketching operators, SRHT operators and SJLT operators.

+\begin{remark} In most literature on randomized sketching, the sketching operator $R$ is applied on the left of a vector or a matrix, such as $RA$.
 But in the HSS construction, we need to apply $R$ on the right of $A$ to probe its column space.
-Therefore, in the HSS context, we use the transpose notation $A R^T$, so we can readily apply the existing JL theory when appropriate. \end{remark}
+Therefore, in the HSS context, we use the transpose of sketching operators described in existing JL theory. \end{remark}